rangeengine/Range-Engine-Docs/source/manual/editors/properties/scene.rst

 Gravity
    The gravitational acceleration, m.s\ :sup:`-2` (in units of meters per squared second), of this world.
 Each object that is an actor has a mass and size slider.
-In conjunction with the frame rate, Blender uses this info to calculate how fast the object should accelerate downward.
+In conjunction with the frame rate, RanGE uses this info to calculate how fast the object should accelerate downward.

 Physics Steps